-Orem Settlers in the United States in the 18th Century
+Orem Settlers in United States in the 18th Century

-Orem Settlers in the United States in the 20th Century
+Orem Settlers in United States in the 20th Century

 The Orem Family Crest was acquired from the Houseofnames.com archives.
 The Orem Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.